 When you scroll something like a webpage or a document outside screen boundaries, that content snaps back to its correct position immediately after letting go of the finger.
 They’re calling this the rubber band effect for a reason — it makes scrolling feel elastic and responsive.

-Robust mouse and trackpad support in the iOS and iPadOS 13.4 software updates that released publicly on March 24, 2020 also enabled trackpad inertia on the iPhone and iPad devices.
+Robust mouse and trackpad support in iPadOS also feature trackpad inertia on iPad.
 Not to be confused with inertial scrolling, this makes the pointer continue moving briefly after the user lifts their finger from the trackpad before coming to a gradual stop.

 How to disable iPad trackpad inertia

-- Open Settings on your iPhone, iPad or iPod touch.
+- Open the Settings app on your iPad.

 - Choose Accessibility from the main list.

-- Tap Pointer Control underneath the heading Physical and Motor.
+- Tap Pointer Control under the Physical and Motor heading.

 - Toggle off Trackpad Inertia in order to disable iPad inertial scrolling.